ophyu-maker/RGCN/README.md

 This was a group project completed as part of an Applied Machine Learning course.

 My contributions included:
 - Data filtering & feature engineering
-- Building the RGCN model & workflow
+- Building the RGCN model & training
 - Creating training progress and evaluation visualizations
 - Final presentation & ppt